How we make them 'COVID secure'

 Before every driving lesson

-Before every lesson I will call or send you a text before I arrive.
-I'll ask these questions:
+Before every lesson I will ask you these questions:

-If the answer to any of these questions is 'yes' (or someone in your household is shielding) your lesson cannot go ahead.
-It will be rearranged.
+If the answer to either of these questions is 'yes' (or someone in your household is shielding) your lesson cannot go ahead even if you are not required to self isolate by current coronavirus rules.
+It will be rearranged at no cost to you.

 At the beginning of your driving lesson